ag88/embtomcatwebdav/README.md

   - added upload feedback on the page for large/long uploads, add upload feedback for the upload servlet, so that it shows 'uploading...' once upload is clicked.
+- v0.6.2 usability updates for upload servlet:
+  - added a link to upload section at the top, this help with long directory lists relieves from long scrolls to the bottom just for uploads

 status: beta